How do you conquer your mind for greater happiness, strength, and health?

-Wim got his nickname “The Iceman” after he broke many records related to his ability to resist the cold.
-Some of his feats include climbing Mount Everest in shorts, running a half marathon above the Arctic Circle on his bare feet, and standing in a container while covered with ice cubes for more than 112 minutes.
+We have a very special guest today, Wim Hof.
+Wim got his nickname “The Iceman” after he broke many records with regards to resisting cold.
+Some of his feats include climbing Mount Kilimanjaro in shorts, running a half marathon above the Arctic Circle on his bare feet, and standing in a container while covered with ice cubes for more than 112 minutes.

-Wim is convinced that our bodies are capable of doing the same exceptionally things his body allows him to do.
-Therefore, he developed his Wim Hof Method to give ordinary people the tools to take control over their body.
+Wim is convinced that our bodies are capable of doing the same exceptional things his body allows him to do.
+He developed his Wim Hof Method to give ordinary people the tools to take control over their body.

-- Greatly underestimating the power of the mind // take outstanding examples like wim / everyone has things in their environment that cause stress on them
+- Greatly underestimating the power of the mind: take outstanding examples like Wim.
+Wveryone has things in their environment that cause stress on them.

 WIM’S FIRST STUDY